lark-parser/lark/docs/philosophy.md

 ### 3. Earley is the default

 The Earley algorithm can accept *any* context-free grammar you throw at it (i.e. any grammar you can write in EBNF, it can parse).
-That makes it extremely useful for beginners, who are not aware of the strange and arbitrary restrictions that LALR(1) places on its grammars.
+That makes it extremely friendly to beginners, who are not aware of the strange and arbitrary restrictions that LALR(1) places on its grammars.

-As the users grow to understand the structure of their grammar, the scope of their target language and their performance requirements, they may choose to switch over to LALR(1) to gain a huge performance boost, possibly at the cost of some language features.
+As the users grow to understand the structure of their grammar, the scope of their target language, and their performance requirements, they may choose to switch over to LALR(1) to gain a huge performance boost, possibly at the cost of some language features.

 In short, "Premature optimization is the root of all evil."